Denchyaknow/GitSite_Dencho/content/projects/experiments/2024/HandOcclusion.md

 tags: ["XR", "AR", "Unity", "Passthrough", "HandTracking", "Shader", "DepthAPI"]
 categories: ["Expirements","Contracts", "2025"]
 ---
-<p>In a project we used Meta’s Depth API with a custom <strong>hard occlusion</strong> shader to achieve realistic hand occlusion in AR passthrough.
+<p>In an XR project we used Meta’s Depth API with a custom <strong>hard occlusion</strong> shader to achieve realistic hand occlusion in AR passthrough.
 In practice, a user’s real hands can convincingly hide (occlude) virtual objects in the scene when they come between the user and those objects.</p>

-<p>In the video below, you can see the occlusion mask in action: as the user moves their hand in front of a virtual object, the object is clipped out precisely wherever the hand overlaps it.</p>

 <div class="video_thing"> <video muted autoplay="" name="media" loop=""><source src="https://raw.githack.com/Denchyaknow/GitSite_Dencho/Develop/assets/media/projects/DepthAPIHandOcclusion/XRLog_2025_Occlusion_0.webm" type="video/mp4"></video> </div> <!--more-->

+<p>In the video above, you can see the occlusion mask in action: as the user moves their hand in front of a virtual object, the object is clipped out precisely wherever the hand overlaps it.</p>

 <p>Implementing this feature in Unity wasn’t particularly difficult Meta supplies built-in occlusion shader libraries and even a Shader Graph subgraph to help integrate Depth API.
 The bigger challenge was the iteration cycle.
 At the time, Depth API occlusion only worked on-device (not in the Unity Editor), so we had to build the app to a headset for each test.
 This meant setting up the components and then doing a full build just to see if our changes worked, which made debugging quite tedious.</p>